RaheemAmer/RouteAcademyTasks/Day6/lec/readme.md

 ### Bootstrap

-You can link bootstrap using cdn or offline (link min.css and javascript file called bundle) - you can use specifc features in bootstrap by linking the specified file to your profile.
+You can link bootstrap using cdn or offline (link min.css and javascript f ile called bundle) - you can use specific features in bootstrap by linking the specified file to your profile.

+### Bootstrap allows arabic

+since version five

+### Contents of lecture

+Bootstrap utilities